 Scale Navigator

 Slide from Planck (10−35m) to cosmic (1026m) and see how γ changes at every scale.
-The same equation applies everywhere.
+The claim is that one equation applies at every scale — see the epistemic-status note below for what has and hasn't been tested.

 Neural network